 To prove this, we will reduce $3$-colouring to $\NF(H)$ via a gadget construction.
-Given an (irreflexive) instance $G$ of $3$-colouring, we construct an instance $G^*$ of $\NF(H)$ such that $G$ has a $3$-colouring if and only if $G^*$ has a non-flat homomorphism to $H$.
-Now, we give a overview of the construction.
+Given an instance $G$ of $3$-colouring, we construct an instance $\Gb$ of $\NF(H)$ such that $G$ has a $3$-colouring if and only if $\Gb$ has a non-flat homomorphism to $H$.
+Now, we give an overview of the construction.